-It’s OK to Feel Different is a Teaching Tolerance activity for students grades K-5 that shows how bullying is not OK.
+It’s OK to Feel Different is a Teaching Tolerance activity for students in grades K-5 that shows how bullying is not OK.

 Learning for Justice (formerly Teaching Tolerance) has numerous classroom lessons, activities, videos, and teaching guides.

-National Registry of Evidence-based Programs and Practices (NREPP), a service of the Substance Abuse and Mental Health Services Administration (SAMHSA) has information on research based curriculums and proven programs.
+National Registry of Evidence-based Programs and Practices (NREPP), a service of the Substance Abuse and Mental Health Services Administration (SAMHSA) has information on research-based curriculums and proven programs.